Laser Cutting Paper: A Step-by-Step Guide for Beginners

 Engraving depth: 2%

-Rounds: 1
+Passes: 1

 Step 5: Start your paper engraving now

-Creative projects: 6 recommended ideas for laser engraving paper for beginners 💡
+Creative Projects: 6 recommended ideas for laser engraving paper for beginners 💡

-1. Elegant paper gift bags :
+1. Elegant paper gift bags:

 2. Personalized greeting cards